Editorial photograph of cloud infrastructure visualised at night with city lights and data flow lines

 Azure Licensing & Cost Optimization.

-EA enrolment versus MCA direct.
+EA enrollment versus MCA direct.
 Reservation discipline.
 Hybrid use benefit.
 The four buyer side levers that produce defensible Azure economics inside the publisher's cloud commercial framework.

 Contact Us Microsoft Knowledge Hub